Flow Equivariant Recurrent Neural Networks: Flow Equivariance

 \end{definition}

 \paragraph{Flow Equivariance of Sequence Models.} Our proposed Definition \ref{def:flow_equivariance} has a noteworthy special case which captures much of the literature to date on equivariance in sequence models.
 Specifically: \begin{remark}[Frame-wise feed-forward equivariant models are trivially flow equivariant.]
 Let $\Phi[f] = \left[\phi(f_0), \phi(f_1) \ldots \phi(f_T) \right]$ be a frame-wise applied equivariant map, with $\phi: \gF_K(X) \rightarrow \gF_{K'}(Y)$ such that: $\phi(\psi_t(\nu) \cdot f_t) = \psi_t(\nu) \cdot \phi(f_t) \ \forall t \in \sZ,\ \nu \in V$.
 Then $\Phi$ is flow equivariant by Definition \ref{def:flow_equivariance}. \end{remark} See \S \ref{sec:fwcnn_equivariance_proof} for the short proof.
 Intuitively, one sees this very clearly for CNNs applied to video sequences frame-wise: since the CNN commutes with the transformation of each frame, and the transformation on the sequence distributes amongst the frames (by linearity of the action), the act of transforming the input frame-by-frame is equivalent to transforming the output frame-by-frame.
 Since this is achieved through a complete lack of sequence modeling in $\Phi$, we call it `trivial flow equivariance'.
 Equivalently, one can see that the G-RNN defined in Equation \ref{eqn:grnn} with $\gW=\mathbf{0}$ reduces to such a feed-forward equivariant map (since recurrence is removed), and is thus also trivially flow equivariant.
 To achieve more sophisticated flow equivariance in the context of sequence processing, we must use sequence models with non-zero recurrence.
-Notably, while in \S \ref{sec:equivariance} we show that group-equivariant RNNs do commute with static transformations, we show below that such models generally do not commute with time-parameterized transformations, meaning they are not flow equivariant. \\ \begin{theorem}[G-RNNs are not flow equivariant] A G-RNN as defined in Equation \ref{eqn:grnn}, with non-zero $\gW$, is not flow equivariant according to Definition \ref{def:flow_equivariance}, except in the degenerate flow-invariant case. \end{theorem}
+Notably, while in \S \ref{sec:equivariance} we show that group-equivariant RNNs do commute with static transformations, we show below that such models generally do not commute with time-parameterized transformations, meaning they are not flow equivariant. \\ \begin{theorem}[G-RNNs are not flow equivariant] A G-RNN as defined in Equation \ref{eqn:grnn}, with non-zero $\gW$, is not flow equivariant according to Definition \ref{def:flow_equivariance}, except in the degenerate flow-invariant case. \end{theorem} \begin{proofsketch}(Theorem \ref{thm:grnn_not_flow_eq}) As visualized in Figure \ref{fig:counter_example}, let $\sigma = \mathrm{Id}$, and $[* \,\ \hat{\star}_G\,\gU]$, $[*\,\star_G\,\gW]$ be the identity, such that the hidden state evolves simply as a sum of the past state and the new input: $h_{t+1}[f_{\leq t}] = h_t[f_{<t}] + f_t$.
+If the input is a static bump centered at $0$, $h_{t+1}[f_{\leq t}]$ will be an ever-growing bump, while $h_{t+1}[\psi(\nu) \cdot f_{\leq t}]$ will be a `train' of bumps, since, at each time step, the hidden state is `lagging behind' the input which has shifted by $\psi_1(\nu)$.
+Thus a corresponding shift of the growing bump will never equal the train of bumps, i.e. $(\psi(\nu) \cdot h[f_{\leq t}])_{t+1} \neq h_{t+1}[\psi(\nu) \cdot f_{\leq t}]$. \end{proofsketch}